Clerks II: Rating

 The film was originally planned to be released without an MPAA film rating, in order to avoid receiving an NC-17.
 Smith claimed "If we put it in front of the ratings board they'd be like, 'You're insane.
 We have to create a new rating for that.'"
 However, he later submitted it, and it received an R rating without any edits.

 Box office

 The film opened in 2,150 theaters and grossed $10.1 million domestically in its first weekend.
-The film's theatrical gross was $24.1 million domestically, plus an additional $2.8 million from other territoires foreign, against its production budget of $5 million.
+The film's theatrical gross was $24.1 million domestically, plus an additional $2.8 million from other territories foreign, against its production budget of $5 million.

 Reception

-The film holds a 63% approval rating on review aggregator website Rotten Tomatoes, based on 166 reviews with an average rating of 6.10/10.
+Clerks II holds a 63% approval rating on review aggregator website Rotten Tomatoes, based on 166 reviews with an average rating of 6.10/10.
 The website's critical consensus reads, "Clerks II dishes up much of the graphic humor and some of the insight that made the 1994 original a cult hit."
-On Metacritic, the film has a weighted average score of 65 out of 100, based on 29 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 65 out of 100, based on 29 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.